Australian Bombshell Gabby Epstein Leaves Little To The Imagination In Gold Thong Bikini In New Photos

 On her lower half, the babe sported a matching pair of high-rise bikini bottoms that were arguably even more risque than the top part of her look.
 Its daringly high-cut design allowed Gabby’s famous curves and toned legs to shine, and that wasn’t all that the piece exposed.
 Swiping through the snaps, fans would eventually end up on a shot that saw the social media sensation standing with her curvaceous backside to the camera, revealing the thong style of her bikini bottoms that left her peachy derriere almost entirely bare — an NSFW display that her 2.2 million followers hardly seemed bothered by.

 The Instagram model often stacks on accessories to complete her swimwear looks, though for today’s ensemble she only opted to adorn her fingers with a set of gold rings.
-Her signature platinum blonde hair was tied up in a high ponytail that cascaded down her back, with a few wisps falling out to perfect frame her face and minimal makeup look that allowed her natural beauty and striking facial features to shine.
+Her signature platinum blonde hair was tied up in a high ponytail that cascaded down her back, with a few wisps falling out to perfectly frame her face and minimal makeup look that allowed her natural beauty and striking facial features to shine.

 Fans heaped praise onto the Aussie beauty’s latest Instagram upload.
 At the time of this writing, Gabby’s new post has already racked up over 36,000 likes after just three hours of going live to the social media platform, as well as hundreds of comments with compliments on her jaw-dropping display.